 A set is a group of repetitions (reps) of an exercise performed in series.

 For example, if a workout contains 3 sets of 10 reps then it means you should do 10 reps of an exercise, then rest for a few minutes, then do 10 more reps of an exercise, then rest for a few minutes and then 10 more reps of an exercise.
 So, in total you should do 30 reps of an exercise (3 rounds multiplied by 10 reps).

 How many sets should I do to build muscle and increase strength based on science?

-A meta-analysis of 9 studies shows that medium weekly set (5-9 sets) and high weekly set (≥10 sets) amounts were more effective for strength gains than low weekly set (≤5 sets) amount.
+A meta-analysis of 9 studies shows that medium weekly set (5-9 sets) and high weekly set (≥10 sets) amounts were more effective for strength gains than low weekly set (≤5 sets) amounts.

 The meta-analysis cautiously advocates the use of MWS (medium weekly set) for beginners, novice trainers, or the time-dependent trainer.
 For well-trained individuals, the use of either MWS (medium weekly set) or HWS (high weekly set) strength training may be appropriate.